Limiting Moments of Autocorrelation Demerit Factors of Binary Sequences: Preliminaries

 \subsection{Partitions}

-A partition $\cP$ of a set $S$ is a set of nonempty, disjoint subsets of $S$ whose union is $S$.
+A {\it partition} $\cP$ of a set $S$ is a set of nonempty, pairwise disjoint subsets (called the {\it classes of the partition}) of $S$ whose union is $S$.
 The {\it modulo $\cP$ relation} is the equivalence relation on $S$ whose equivalence classes are the sets in $\cP$, i.e., if $s,t \in S$, then $s \equiv t \pmod{\cP}$ means that $s$ and $t$ lie in the same set within $\cP$.
+If $f\colon S \to U$ is a function, the {\it partition induced by $f$} is the partition $\cP$ of $S$ where $s,t \in S$ lie in the same class of $\cP$ if and only if $f(s)=f(t)$.

 \begin{definition}[Type of a partition] If $\cP$ is a partition of a set $S$, then the {\it type of $\cP$} is the multiset of cardinalities of the classes in $\cP$, i.e., $\ms{|P|: P \in \cP}$. \end{definition}